This is a true story about a rogue plan commission claiming authority over state laws and the constitution.

 This is story of bias reporting by local news outlets to the point many residents hesitate to visit the range for fear of being arrested or shamed if they support a business the media portrays as operating above the law.

 With God, the support of family, friends, customers, and with funding from the NRA Civil Rights Defense Fund … the battle continues on.
-Here’s the right side of this story, as it develops …
+Here’s the right side of this story from our perspective, as it develops …

 A long, long time ago in 1991, Joseph and Sherry Chapo moved to their Agriculturally Zoned 120 acre farm in Jefferson County Indiana and established a shooting range.
 A few years later the Chapos started their family run sawmill and wood manufacturing business on the same farm.
 The Chapos later decided to diversify their business offerings while capitalizing on Joseph’s lifelong expertise in firearms and shooting sports.
 They also wanted to share the love of their historic farm and land with others actively supporting the Second Amendment.
 In 2012, business plans were put in motion and Deputy Big Shot LLC was formed.

 To make sure their business complied with all applicable laws, the Chapos researched, but were unable to locate a gun shop or shooting range listed or regulated anywhere in the county zoning ordinance.
 The Chapos made an inquiry with the Board of Zoning Appeals/Plan Commission.
-The secretary informed them that a conditional use permit was required for both uses.
+The secretary informed them that a conditional use permit was required.

 Opponents thought the classification “Other Amusements” was some form of Adult Entertainment!